welch/tdigest/README.md

 This javascript implementation is based on a reading of the paper, with some boundary and performance tweaks.

+**changes in 0.2.0:**

+1. Added serialisation and deserialisation following the AVLTree format in tdunning's original implementation.
+Available through the 'load()', 'asBytes()' and 'asSmallBytes()' methods on the digest.

 **changes in 0.1.1:**

 1. percentile on an empty digest returns *undefined* or array of *undefined*